sai-sundar/DUG-RECON/README.md

 This stage consists of a Super Resnet, to improve the images predicted by the Image Reconstruction Block.
 ![Image Reconstruction](https://github.com/sai-sundar/DUG-RECON/blob/main/images/super_nn.png)

+### Dataset Preparation:
+The dataset used in this work is ACRIN FLT Brest Cancer database.
+It can be found [here](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=30671268).
+This dataset is a combination of PET and CT imaging modalities found in DICOM format.
+Once the data is sorted according to patients and imaging modality we have prepared them for training by converting the dicom files into npy array.
+This can be customised for any dataset by using the data_preparation.py script.

+### Training

 The DUG-RECON framework has a three stage training with Denoising, DUG and the SuperResnet block.

 The code in this repo is associated to the article given below: